Echoes of a pandemic: Experts fear lessons from the 2009 H1N1 vaccine drive are being ignored

 Gronvall remembers her inbox filling with messages from acquaintances concerned about the safety of the H1N1 vaccine.

-“I keep reading about it, and nothing is really proving [to] me that it is safe,” wrote one mother, who has an advanced degree in biology, about the H1N1 vaccine, wondering whether to take her child for a shot or nasal spray.
+“I keep reading about it, and nothing is really proving [to] me that it is safe,” wrote one mother about the H1N1 vaccine, wondering whether to take her child for a shot or nasal spray.
 “But I also realize that it is not safe to not get it.”

 Gronvall wrote back providing a newspaper article and CDC materials on safety data.